DigitalPublishingToolkit/TOD18-Geoblocking/md/20SohrabiandDowranIran.md

 ##The Political Context of Circumvention

-Despite common perceptions, most Iranians do not go online specifically in search of ‘forbidden’ political material; rather they wish to ‘live their normal lives’ by accessing social media such as Telegram, Viber, Facebook and the like to communicate with their family members and friends.
+Despite common perceptions, most Iranians do not go online specifically in search of ‘forbidden’ political material; rather they wish to ‘go about their everyday lives’ by accessing social media such as Telegram, Viber, Facebook and the like to communicate with their family members and friends.
 They share photos, music videos, comedies, shows, and educational material within their social circles; they look for